-Then using the fact that the continuous dynamics preserves the invariant measure and we have contraction of each SMS-UBU forward-backward sweep by Proposition \ref{prop:Wasserstein} and contraction of each UBU step within each forward-backwards sweep (with different convexity constants).
-Then we have by considering each term in the previous summation
+Next, using the fact that the continuous dynamics preserves the invariant measure, we have contraction of each SMS-UBU forward-backward sweep by Proposition \ref{prop:Wasserstein} and contraction of each UBU step within each forward-backwards sweep (with different convexity constants).
+Then we have, by considering each term in the previous summation,